centreon/centreon-documentation/versioned_docs/version-22.10/getting-started/create-custom-view.md

 ---
 id: create-custom-view
-title: Create a custom view
+title: Creating a custom view
 ---

+## What is a custom view?

+A custom view is a dashboard created with widgets.

 ## Create your first custom view